Tom Kirby (politician)

 Lester Thomas Kirby (born February 16, 1961) is an American politician.
-He is a member of the Georgia House of Representatives from the 114th District, serving since 2013.
+He is a former member of the Georgia House of Representatives from the 114th District, serving from 2013 to 2023.
 Kirby represented the 107th district from 2012 to 2013.
 He has sponsored 150 bills.
 He previously ran for the United States House of Representatives in Georgia's 7th congressional district in 2010.
 Kirby is a member of the Republican party.